Origins | Settled by Jefferson Davis in 1833 and annexed in 1889 |

 South Chicago was one of the few neighborhoods in the city that had Mexican street gangs in the 1940s and 1950s.
 These groups were often just zoot suit type groups and were never anything serious; however, there was sometimes deadly conflict.
 South Chicago was also home to many greaser gangs in the 1950s and 1960s.

-In 1976 the Saints settled here from the Back of the Yards after three members came to 87th and Houston area and befriended Royal Knights.
-The Saints would put together a group that would become well-known in the neighborhood; however, most did not know they were the same Saints from Back of the Yards.
+In 1976 three members from the Saints from the Back of the Yards came to 87th and Houston area and befriended Royal Knights.
+The Saints would put together a group that would become well-known in the neighborhood; however, most did not know the Saints that settled at 87th were not part of the South Chicago native Saints group.

 In the year 1980, the community fell on very hard times as South Works laid off many more employees and closed more of its facilities in the neighborhood.
 In 1979 there were still 10,000 employees at the plant, which was a 50% reduction but starting in 1980 thousands more were left unemployed.
 South Chicago soon fell into economic despair and even the industrial area of South Deering was not hiring as International Harvester completely closed in 1980, white flight accelerated in the early 1980s in South Chicago.

-In the early 80s, members of the Latin Counts and Latin Kings moved into the neighborhood and slowly began to recruit.
-The Spanish Gangster Disciples formed out of the guidance of formerly incarcerated Maniac Latin Disciple gang members some of whom were former Royal Knights from the neighborhood that had flipped to MLDs in prison and now that they were released in 1981 they got together with the Saints and formed the Spanish Gangster Disciples in the neighborhood instead of starting a Maniac Latin Disciple branch.
+In the year 1981, members of the Latin Counts and Latin Kings moved into the neighborhood and slowly began to recruit.
+The Spanish Gangster Disciples formed out of the guidance of formerly incarcerated Maniac Latin Disciple gang members some of whom were former Royal Knights from the neighborhood that had flipped to MLDs in prison and now that they were released in 1981 they got together with the Saints of 87th and formed the Spanish Gangster Disciples in the neighborhood instead of starting a Maniac Latin Disciple branch.
+The original Saints group was now extinct at this point.

-In the year 1981, Latin Kings from the old 79th Street group began to get out of prison and began to reassemble on 89th and Muskegon as they were close by the Latin Dragons, hence, how they became allies.
+In the year 1981, Latin Kings from an older 79th and Clarendon (South Shore) group formed in the Bush after incarcerated 79th Street members were released.
+These Latin Kings dwelled north of the 79th street border on the South Shore side and did not last long.
+In 1981, Ray and other members from this group formed the 89th and Muskegon Latin Kings in 1981.
 By 1982 more Latin Kings got out of prison and solidified 89th and Muskegon as they began to turn out Bush Nation into Latin Kings.

 The Latin Counts would begin recruiting and developing by this time and by 1983 were in full force, a short time later Latin Kings boomed more as more Bush Boys flipped to Latin Kings and the Latin Kings opened more territory all the way down to the neighboring East Side neighborhood.